MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 7. The lambda function writes/reads data according to the tenantId listed in the forwarded context.
 8. A response is returned by the lambda function.

+### Allow/Deny API Gateway Traffic

+When the application's Lambda Authorizer is invoked it is expected to return a JSON object that includes a resource policy as detailed [here](#lambda-authorizer-output-sample).
+The policy should allow/deny access to the API depending on:

+1. The outcome of the token verification
+2. The type of user (admin/user)

 ### Tenant Isolation

 #### Tenant ID